michaelm4320/Automated-News-Dashboard/README.md

 # qa-wolf-dashboard
-A take home assignment for QA Wolf Software Engineer position.
+An assignment for QA Wolf Software Engineer position.